tcasey/Report-Automation/README.md

 ### Todo's

-  * Branch out examples to their own JS files.
   * Verify logging in with a cookie actually works
-  * Automatize the naming of files created to be unique
+  * Automatize the naming of files created to be unique (ou+route+date/number)
-  * Make pdfUnite method for horseman (inject the generated files and return a multi-paged PDF)
+  * Make pdfUnite method for horseman (works but I need to make it more dynamic)
   * Save files in S3